-For these reasons, our monitoring needs to be long term, consistent, robust and focus on the attributes that tell us most about the outcomes we are seeking.
+Our monitoring needs to be long term, consistent, robust and focus on the attributes that tell us most about the outcomes we are seeking.
 It also needs to include social and cultural indicators that will tell us how we are progressing towards our Vision.